djtroyal/pia-wg/README.md

 - Auto copy the output `PIA-wg.config` to `/etc/wireguard` (how to best/most securely accomplish `su` elevation?)
 - Restrict permissions on output config file (Linux)
 - Add instruction for making a cron job and/or a systemd timer for auto-gen script
+- Generate new config when VPN connection breaks (assumed stale)
+  - Would need to bring down wg0 service to re-establish WAN connection first
+- Modify `region` parameter in `generate-config.py` to accept a variable-length list of regions
+  - `region` var in `.env` would also have to be formatted as list